Badge 1

 There are many reasons to retain an attorney to represent you in traffic court.
 Many times, we are able to save our clients a trip to court if the District Justice will permit us to appear in our clients’ place.
 An experienced attorney knows what to say when speaking with the police officer.
 I have spoken with many clients over the years who went into court alone looking to reduce their points, but talked their way into a finding of guilty because they said the wrong things to the police officer.
 I have also had clients who lived out of state who plead guilty to a citation where points transferred, even though the officer told them it would be no points.
 No matter what legal matter you are facing, it is always best to speak with an experienced attorney to guide you in the right direction.

-The highly experienced attorneys at Klein Burdett & Associates have handled thousands of traffic citations over the past 25+ years in practice.
+The highly experienced attorneys at Ellis B. Klein & Associates have handled thousands of traffic citations over the past 25+ years in practice.
 We have an outstanding relationship with police officers and we have appeared before the local District Justices on countless occasions.
 We on the only firm to offer a money-back guarantee if we cannot reduce your points and on many occasions we can go to court for you.
 We have over 200 five-star reviews from former clients which you can read HERE.

 Back to Top